Brayantcw/brayantcw/content/posts/medical-rag-pipeline-tfm/index.md

 {{< figure src="images/Arquitectura.png" alt="Infrastructure Components" caption="Cloud infrastructure components and their interactions" >}}

-### Data Orchestration: Apache Airflow
+### The Orchestrator: Apache Airflow

-Apache Airflow serves as the backbone for workflow orchestration, managing the entire ETL (Extract, Transform, Load) process for medical data.
-I designed four main DAGs (Directed Acyclic Graphs) that handle different aspects of the solution:
+Apache Airflow is the brain of the operation.
+It manages all the ETL workflows for getting data in, processing it, and keeping it fresh.
+I built four main DAGs that each handle different pieces:

-#### 1. Medical Research Ingestion DAG
+#### 1. Getting Medical Research Papers

-This workflow fetches medical research papers from PubMed using the Biopython library and processes them for storage in Weaviate (embbeding generation):
+This workflow pulls papers from PubMed using the Biopython library and gets them ready for Weaviate:

 ```python
 # Key steps in medical research ingestion